Bi-weekly update 5

 With my work at Strukton wrapped up, I’m free to start something new.

 And the new thing is the above mentioned game project, that will run for 2 months.
-It also is for 32 hours/week so I can still spend time developing my personal game project with Bart.
+It also is for 32 hours/week so I can still spend time developing my personal game project with Bart (see Bi-weekly update 3).

 In the previous update I mentioned that my motivation lacked.
 I think I have found the root of the issue: I have too many different things at hand.
 I think more people can relate to this, so here a bit more depth in what happend:

-- The consultancy project at Strukton required 32 hours a week (excluding travel) and consumed a lot of my mental energy.
+• The consultancy project at Strukton required 32 hours a week (excluding travel).

 So my working weeks ranged from 60 up to 80 hours a week including travel, and is spread across at least 4 different types of responsibilities…

-The ‘funny’ thing is I always thought this would not happen to me and I would make sure everything could fit in a 40 hours working week.
-Well, turns out that’s not easy to do if you are responsible for your own business and still have a lot to learn.
-It takes practice to become efficient at it 😛
+The interesting thing is that I always thought this would not happen to me and I would make sure everything could fit in a 40 hours working week.
+Well, turns out that’s not easy to do if you are responsible for your own business.

-Hopefully this focus on gamedev helps having more mental energy.
+Hopefully this Escaperoom071 project helps a bit.
+Since this is a gamedev project I dont have to do work on a separate gamedev project ‘for the experience’ anymore.
 And the project is on a remote position so way less travel is required.
-We’ll see.

 Socials